 "At Post Ranch Inn, suites and private houses are miraculously sculpted into the cliffs"

 On the opposite (inland) side of Highway 1, there’s Ventana Inn & Spa, a redwood-shaded Shangri-La where outdoor Japanese-style soaking tubs and big decks give suites a breezy, natural feel; or book a room with a fireplace for extra cosy comfort on foggy nights.
+The resort's most recent addition is the Campground at Ventana, where you can glamp in a furnished tent under a canopy of redwoods (check website for opening dates).
 Dining here is also excellent, with a focus on local, seasonal ingredients provided by local farms.
 Here and at Post Ranch, you can dine or book a spa treatment even if you’re not a guest—a nice way to spoil yourself even without breaking the bank.

 Want a short hike with a huge reward?
 The ½-mile/1-km round-trip Waterfall Overlook Trail at Julia Pfeiffer Burns State Park could be the biggest-bang-for-not-much-work hike on the planet.
 The almost flat stroll ends an oceanfront overlook with flawless views of McWay Falls, a favourite spot of Big Sur pioneer woman Julia Pfeiffer Burns, for whom the park is named.
 Let’s just say Julia had good taste.
 The plume of water drops some 80 feet/24 metres from the top of a granite cliff to a sandy cove below (not even footprints on the sand mar the perfection, as this beach is closed to the public).